 The projects identified in this TIP are funded with Federal, State, and local revenues.
 The FDOT Fiscal Year (FY) 2022-2026 Work Program (April 5, 2021 Snapshot).
 The tables and charts below compare funding amounts from year to year and by project type.
 The total funding fluctuates from one fiscal year to another based on the phases that projects are in and the size and number of projects programmed in that year.
-The two largest categories of funding Maintenance and Operations and Highway Capacity Improvements.
+The pie chart on page 8 shows the percentage of funding by major categories - Maintenance and Operations, Highway Capacity Improvements and Multimodal.
+The Multimodal category includes Transit, Aviation, and the MPO's SU "Box Funds" which are allocated to stand-alone Bicycle and Pedestrian, Transit, Safety, Bridge, and Congestion Management Projects.
+It's important to note that Safety and Multimodal considerations are also embedded in all project types.